Skip to main content

 • Date when you and your spouse separated

-• List of personal property, real estate, and retirement accounts that you and your spouse own (either jointly or separately)
+• List of marital property including personal property, real estate, bank accounts, and retirement accounts

-If you are filing the forms without the help of an attorney, double-check to make sure all the forms are correct and complete.
-Then file them with the clerk of the court.
-This is usually located at the courthouse in your county.
+If you are filing the forms without the help of an attorney, double-check to make sure all the forms are correct and complete before filing them with the clerk of the court.
+This office is often in the same courthouse where you would find your county’s family court.

 Once you file the forms, the clerk will give you a case number, issue a summons, and assign a judge to the case.
-A summons is simply a document that notifies your spouse that they are required to appear before a court.
+A summons is a document that notifies your spouse that the court requires them to file an answer or appear in court.

-Illinois allows you to serve your spouse in one of the following ways.
-A service is simply the process by which you deliver copies of the documents you filed for your divorce case.
+Illinois allows you to serve your spouse in one of several ways.
+Service is how you deliver copies of the court papers for your divorce case to your spouse.
+Service is the official notice of the divorce case.

-• Have the local sheriff serve the divorce papers (note: you may need to pay a fee)
+• Have the local sheriff or a process server serve the divorce papers

-• Publish the notice in your local newspaper (called "service by publication").
-To do this, you have to show the court you can't find your spouse.
+• If you do not have an address for your spouse, publish the notice in your local newspaper.
+This is called service by publication.
+Before doing this, you must show the court you can't locate your spouse.

 Your spouse has 30 days from the date of service to file their response to your petition.
-Once you have a date of service, you can go to your county clerk to get a court date.
+Once you provide proof of service and the 30 days have lapsed, you will be able to schedule a court date even if your spouse did not respond to the divorce documents.

-A number of counties in Illinois require you to disclose your finances during the court proceedings.
-Making financial disclosures means each party must list the following:
+Most counties in Illinois, including Cook County, require you to disclose your finances during the court proceedings.

 • Assets